Kiln Load Revenue Calculator

 How do I calculate the total cost per kiln load?

-To calculate the total cost per kiln load, you sum up all direct and indirect expenses associated with that specific firing.
-This includes material costs (clay, glazes), labor costs (time spent making, glazing, loading), and allocated overhead costs (electricity, kiln wear, studio rent).
-For example, $12 materials + $8 labor + $5 overhead totals $25 per load.
+Sum all direct and indirect expenses for one firing: material costs (clay, glazes), labor costs (time spent making, glazing, loading), and allocated overhead (electricity, kiln wear, studio rent).
+For example, $12 materials + $8 labor + $5 overhead = $25 per load.

 What is a good profit margin for handmade pottery?